-Unless otherwise indicated or the context otherwise requires, references in this Annual Report to, "Cellectis," the "Company," "we," "us" and "our" refer to Cellectis S.A. and its consolidated subsidiaries.
+Unless otherwise indicated or the context otherwise requires, references in this Annual Report on Form 20-F for the year ended December 31, 2021 (the "Annual Report") to, "Cellectis," the "Company," "we," "us" and "our" refer to Cellectis S.A. and its consolidated subsidiaries.
 References to "Calyxt" refer to our majority-owned subsidiary, Calyxt, Inc.

-We own various trademark registrations and applications, and unregistered trademarks and service marks, including Cellectis[®], TALEN[®] and our corporate logos, and all such trademarks and service marks appearing in this Annual Report are the property of Cellectis.
-The trademark Calyxt is owned by Calyxt.
+We own various trademark registrations and applications, and unregistered trademarks and service marks, including Cellectis®, TALEN® and our corporate logos, and all such trademarks and service marks appearing in this Annual Report are the property of Cellectis.
+Calyxt owns the names PlantSpring and BioFactory as well as trademarks Calyxt® and Calyno® and owns or licenses other trademarks, trade names and service marks appearing in this Annual Report.
 All other trade names, trademarks and service marks of other companies appearing in this Annual Report are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this Annual Report may be referred to without the [®] and TM symbols, but such references, or the failure of such symbols to appear, should not be construed as any indication that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this Annual Report may be referred to without the ® and symbols, but such references, or the failure of such symbols to appear, should not be construed as any indication that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend to use or display other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.